 The German space industry and space science can look back on a successful decade.
 Both in Europe and world-wide, Germany has won a reputation as a reliable supplier of fine technology, and a welcome co-operation partner.
 For many years and in many fields, moreover, German space technology has been making essential contributions towards enhancing our standard of living, progress in science, and security in Germany and Europe.
 It has become an engine of our country’s economic development and an important factor in promoting Germany as a business location.

-The Space Administration is guided by a number of overarching objectives derived from its statutory mandate and the political targets set by the Federal Government's space strategy.
+The German Space Agency is guided by a number of overarching objectives derived from its statutory mandate and the political targets set by the Federal Government's space strategy.
 We serve these objectives by implementing programmes and missions in:

 In their coalition agreement of 2009, the governing parties firmly announced a redirection of Germany's space policy: German space activities need clear-cut objectives.
 For that purpose, it was decided to develop a space strategy stating clear mission and technology objectives within a year.
 In November of 2010 the Federal Cabinet adopted a space strategy entitled "Making Germany’s Space Sector Fit for the Future", which was presented to the expert public on December 1, 2010.